Recovering the geometry of a flat spacetime from background radiation: Introduction

 \subsection{Motivation}

 There is considerable interest in the cosmic background radiation as an indicator of the history and structure of the universe.
-In particular, the anisotropy of the cosmic background radiation contains valuable information.
-It is explained by quantum fluctuations at the early time in the history of the universe, whose classical remnants became visible when the universe became transparent to electromagnetic radiation after decoupling.
+Its anisotropy is explained by quantum fluctuations early in the history of the universe, whose classical remnants became visible when the universe became transparent to electromagnetic radiation after decoupling.
 Background radiation has also been used to determine the topology of the universe \cite{Gott:1986uz, cornish, gott, luminet:2003}.
-This requires a theoretical model of a spacetime, in which light signals are emitted near the initial singularity and received by an observer.

-Independently of the physical origin of the background radiation, the question to what degree the geometry of a spacetime can be reconstructed from a light signal emitted near its initial singularity is of interest both from the mathematics and the physics perspective.
-However, little is known about the behaviour and properties of such light signals, even for simple examples such as constant curvature spacetimes in 3+1 dimensions or lower-dimensional models.
+In the framework of general relativity, such measurements of cosmic background radiation are described by a spacetime in which light signals are emitted near the initial singularity and received by an observer.
+The question to what degree the geometry of a spacetime can be reconstructed from such light signals is of interest both from the mathematics and the physics perspective.
+However, it has not been investigated systematically yet, even for simple examples such as constant curvature spacetimes or lower-dimensional models.

+A further motivation to investigate the properties of such light signals are possible applications in 2+1 (and higher-dimensional) quantum gravity.
+To give a physical interpretation to a quantum theory of gravity, it is essential to relate the variables that describe the physical phase space of the theory and serve as the basic building blocks in quantization to concrete measurements that could be performed by an observer.
+From a mathematics perspective, this amounts to a (partial) classification of spacetimes in terms of light signals and other general relativistic quantities measured by observers or, equivalently, to reconstructing the geometry of the spacetime from such measurements.

-In this article, we investigate the properties of such a background radiation for a class of simple examples, namely flat globally hyperbolic spacetimes in 3+1 and 2+1 dimensions, in which a uniform light signal is emitted from a hypersurface of constant cosmological time $\epsilon$ where $\epsilon \to 0$.
+In this article, we investigate this question for a class of simple examples, namely flat globally hyperbolic spacetimes in 3+1 and 2+1 dimensions.
+We consider a uniform light signal that is emitted from a hypersurface of constant cosmological time $\epsilon$ where $\epsilon \to 0$.
 The observer who receives the signal at a cosmological time $T>\epsilon$ is modeled by a point $p\in M$ of cosmological time $T$ and a unit, future-oriented timelike vector $v$, which specifies his velocity.
-This leads to an intensity function on, respectively, $S^2$ and $S^1$, which depends on both the spacetime $M$ and the observer $(p,v)$.
+The frequency of the light signal measured by the observer then defines a frequency function on, respectively, $S^2$ and $S^1$, which depends on both the spacetime $M$ and the observer $(p,v)$.